hmltnbrn/trebot/README.md

     python scrape_archive.py
     ```

-5. Update your .env file with the correct MONGO_DATABASE and MONGO_COLLECTION.
+5. Update your .env file with the correct values for each variable.

 ## Discord Usage